 Since then, diving has been an on-and-off part of my life.
 I’ve filled two dive logbooks with memories: the people I’ve met, the places I’ve explored, and the creatures I’ve spotted.

-Diving isn’t just an escape.
-It’s a reminder there’s more to life than the everyday.
-Phone calls and social media are far removed.
-For that time, it’s just you and raw beauty.
-The ocean demands your full attention.
-Every dive leaves me feeling lucky, thinking about it still gives me goosebumps.
+Diving isn’t just my escape, it’s a reminder that there’s more to life than the everyday.
+Phone calls, notifications, and social media fade away.
+For that time, it’s just you and the incredible underwater world.
+The ocean demands your full attention, not only for safety, but because this kind of beauty isn’t something you encounter every day.
+Every dive leaves me feeling lucky, and even thinking back on them still gives me goosebumps.

 The Value of Lifelong Skills

-Learning to dive isn’t cheap, so I often rent gear rather than buy my own.
-But once you earn a diving certificate, it’s yours for life.
-Keep your skills fresh, and they remain a source of joy—a reminder that investing in skills pays off far beyond the moment.
+Once you earn a diving certificate, it’s yours for life.
+Keep your skills fresh, and they remain a source of joy.
+To think I started back in 2013 and am still an active diver in 2026 says a lot, it’s a reminder that investing in skills pays off far beyond the moment.

-Not just for yourself—imagine treating a friend to an Open Water course, a hiking trip, or a painting class.
-It could spark a passion that changes their life.
+You can even take it a step further.
+Knowing the benefits of having lasting skills, you might treat a friend to an Open Water course for their birthday, a hiking trip, or a painting class.
+That first-time experience could spark a passion that changes their life.

 It makes me ask: what else could I learn now that would serve my future self as well as diving has?
 A skill, a practice, a sport, something I’ll be grateful for years from now.

-Here’s to learning a new skill, no matter your stage of life.
-Choose something that lasts, grows with you, and something your future self will thank you for.
+Here’s to learning a new skill at any stage of life.
+Choose something that lasts, grows with you, and that your future self will thank you for.

 1. You can learn new things at any age, with Rachel WU, Phd